-- 1. Burn only dry, well-seasoned wood for maximum heat output.
-In some states it is illegal to burn wet wood or anything other than clean, dry wood products. - Your stove or fireplace insert is designed to operate with the door closed!
+- 1. Burn only dry, well-seasoned cord wood.
+In some states it is illegal to burn wet wood or anything other than clean, dry wood products. - 2.
+Your stove or fireplace insert is designed to operate with the door closed!
 Operate only with the door shut tightly at all times except when loading wood and possibly on start up to establish a draft.
-Never leave the unit unattended while the front door is slightly opened. - 3.
-D0 NOT hit or move the baffle boards while loading wood.
-Occasionally check the baffle.
-Make sure the baffle blankets are always flush with the front of the baffle boards.
-Loading oversized logs may dislodge the baffle boards. - 4.
+Never leave the unit unattended while the front door is opened. - 3.
+DO NOT contact or move the baffle boards while loading wood.
+Occasionally check the baffle to assure that the boards are in there correct location. - 4.
 CAUTION: THE DRAFT CONTROL MUST BE FULLY OPEN BE-FORE OPENING THE DOOR TO AVOID POSSIBLE COMBUSTION FLASH!!
 (Ignition of hot volatile gases as the door is opened). - 5.
 Feeding excessive amounts of fuel to the appliance should be avoided.
 It is important to supply it with sufficient draft and fuel to maintain a moderately hot fire.
-If, during overnight burns, heavy creosote deposits develop inside your stove and on the door, the draft is set too low - review your burning habits!
+If, during overnight burns, heavy creosote deposits develop inside your stove and on the door, the draft is set too low review your burning habits!